ISDuBA/ISDuBA/docs/isdubad-config.md

 ### <a name="section_web"></a> Section `[web]` Web interface

 - `host`: Interface the web server listens on.
 Defaults to `"localhost"`.
+If the value starts with a slash (`/`) it is assumed to serve on an unix domain socket.
 - `port`: Port the web server listens on.
 Defaults to `8081`.
 - `gin_mode`: Mode the Gin middleware is running in.
 Defaults to `"release"`.
 - `static`: Folder to be served under **<http://host:port/>**.
 Defaults to `"web"`.